-If you are an employee, you may apply to Inland Revenue to suspend your contributions to the Scheme if:
+If you are an employee, you may apply to Inland Revenue to suspend your contributions to the Scheme:

-- 12 or more months have passed since your first contribution was received by Inland Revenue, since you first contributed direct to a KiwiSaver scheme, or since you were first a member of a complying superannuation scheme; or - you are suffering, or likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you).
+from between 92 days and up to a year if 12 or more months have passed since your first contribution was received by Inland Revenue, since you first contributed direct to a KiwiSaver scheme, or since you were first a member of a complying superannuation scheme; or for 92 days (unless the commissioner agrees to a longer period) if you are suffering, or likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you).

-If a savings suspension is granted based on financial hardship, its duration will be three months (unless Inland Revenue agrees to a longer period).
-The duration of a Savings Suspension will be a maximum of one year.
 Inland Revenue will notify you before your Savings Suspension ends and you may apply for a new Savings Suspension.
 You may resume contributing at any time by giving notice to your employer, requiring the employer to start making deductions from your Salary or Wages.
 While you are on a Savings Suspension, your employer is not required to contribute to a KiwiSaver scheme for you.
 You can still receive the Government Contributions if you make voluntary contributions (not out of your Salary or Wages) while you are on a Savings Suspension.